karannb/ataxia-sync/README.md

 ```python
 python src/trainer.py --help # or -h
 ```
 To reproduce our results, you can run the `runner.sh` as is.
-A full 10-fold CV run took about **40 minutes** on a single V100 GPU.
+A full 10-fold CV run takes about **40 minutes** on a single V100 GPU.